 Enterprises are always on the lookout for newer ways to boost efficiency and gains while reducing costs.
-An ERP (Enterprise Resource Planning) tool helps resolve this issue, but it has its own set of challenges.
+An BPR in ERP (Enterprise Resource Planning) tool helps resolve this issue, but it has its own set of challenges.

 Enterprises need to ensure their business operations follow the processes of the ERP solution.